-Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what was supposed to be a straight forward, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a property I have offered on last month in what should have been a simple, no chain conveyancing.
 East Twickenham is where the house is located.
 Can you shed any light on this issue?

-Flying freeholds in East Twickenham are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside East Twickenham you would need to get your solicitor to go through the deeds very carefully.
+Flying freeholds in East Twickenham are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside East Twickenham you would need to get your solicitor to go through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in East Twickenham may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Some of the more diligent conveyancing solicitors in East Twickenham may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 We're first time buyers - agreed a price, yet the property agent told us that the seller will only proceed if we use their chosen lawyers as they need a ‘quick sale’.
 Our preferred option is to instruct a local conveyancer who is familiar with conveyancing in East Twickenham

 We suspect that the seller is not behind this request.
 If they desire ‘a quick sale', alienating a serious purchaser is is going to put the whole deal at risk.
 Speak to the owners direct and make sure they comprehend that (a)you are keen to buy (b)you are ready to go, with finances in place © you are chain free (d) you intend to proceed fast (e)but you intend to instruct your preferred East Twickenham conveyancing lawyers - not the ones that will provide their estate agent a commission or achieve conveyancing targets set by senior management.